TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/WhichPackageAndFormat/Index.rst

 Which File Format to use
 """"""""""""""""""""""""

-Each package is normally available as a .zip or .tar.gz distribution.
+Each package is usually available as a .zip or .tar.gz distribution.
 The main difference is that the .tar.gz distribution contains
-symlinks: The .tar.gz distribution of the dummy package contains symlinks to link to the source package.
+symlinks: The .tar.gz distributions contain symlinks to link to the TYPO3 source.

 If you use a Windows server, you should use the .zip distribution, because symlinks are not easy to use on Windows.

 If you run TYPO3 on a Unix server, you can use both packages.
-Using the .tar.gz distribution with symlinks generally is recommended, as it e.g. makes updating easier.
-Use this only if you know how symlinks work.
+If you know how symlinks work, you should use the .tar.gz distribution, as symlinks e.g. make updating easier.

+For more information on the different distributions see the section :ref:`the-distributions-in-detail`.